Actindo-AG/Documentation/DataHub/UserInterface/02a_Settings.md

   Attribute key.
 The key is required for API access and must be system wide unique.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Multi-language*
-  Activate this toggle to create a multi-lingual attribute.
-Deactivate the toggle to create a single language attribute.
+  Enable this toggle to create a multi-lingual attribute.
+Disable the toggle to create a single language attribute.
 By default, this toggle is inactive.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Multi-channel*
-  Activate this toggle to create a multi-channel attribute.
-Deactivate the toggle to create a single channel attribute.
+  Enable this toggle to create a multi-channel attribute.
+Disable the toggle to create a single channel attribute.
 By default, this toggle is inactive.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Active*
-  Activate this toggle to set the attribute status to active.
-Deactivate the toggle to set the status to inactive.
+  Enable this toggle to set the attribute status to active.
+Disable the toggle to set the status to inactive.
 By default, this toggle is active.

 - *Assigned Sets*
     Click the drop-down list and select an attribute set to which the attribute is assigned after creation.
 All active attribute sets are displayed.
 The drop-down list is only displayed when at least one attribute set drop-down list has been added.